aabbas02/LowRankMatrixCompletion/readme.txt

 Paper URL: https://arxiv.org/pdf/2509.09820

 For [1],
-- Use the default branch.
+- Use the default branch "trsnsctns".
 - For a distributed python implementation using AWS EC-2 instances, please contact the author Ahmed Ali Abbasi at email: ahmedabbasi000@gmail.com

 For [2], switch to the branch "robustMtrxCompltn"